Makezi/react-moviedb/README.md

 # React MovieDB WIP

-A movies and shows database application built using React/Redux and TheMovieDB API.
+An application that lets you search for information about movies.
+Built using React/Redux and the TMDb API.

 API Documentation: https://www.themoviedb.org/documentation/api